calebeandrade93/100_Days_Python_Projects/README.md

 - Hi everyone, basically I've joined all the cool projects that I've done so far in this challenge into one file to keep it organised :slightly_smiling_face:.
 - In this text file I'm gonna comment about the projects from the most recent one that I've uploaded to the oldest.

+## Turtle Race
+- 5 turtles racing against each other you never know who's gonna win, make your bet !

 ## Hirst Painting :paintbrush:
 - This project was based on the Damien Hirst's spot painting which was sold by over 1.000.000,00 pounds, crazy isn't it ?
 - I used turtle package to create an object "turtle" called alex and Screen to display the painting.